 Clinton Township Fire Tax

 Several years ago, during the early 1980’s the Fire Company requested that a dedicated fire tax be imposed to assist the Fire Co. with its budget.
 The first fire tax was .03 Mills on real estate for all properties in Clinton Township.
 This original Fire Tax generated approximately 12-13 thousand dollars per year to the Fire Company.
-This money is restricted in its use and it was a requirement that the expenditures of the tax money provided to the fire company be audited yearly with the results given to the Clinton Township Supervisors.
+This money was restricted in its use and it was a requirement that the expenditures of the tax money provided to the fire company be audited yearly with the results given to the Clinton Township Supervisors.

 The Clinton Township Fire Tax was originally restricted in use.
 It could only be used for the purchase of fire fighting equipment or vehicles.
 It could not be used for any other purpose to operate the Fire Company.
 This meant that the electric or gas bills of the Fire Co. could not be paid for with Fire Tax money.